Graveyard Survey 2013 – 2016

 A total of 21 buried stones were found, including probably 19 tombstones.
 Some of these were plain, a few had initials carved on them, or a date; one had a representation of a plough.

 All the information on each gravestone was recorded on a Council for Scottish Archaeology form and coded to link it to the location on the graveyard plan produced in the survey.
 In many cases sketches of the inscriptions were included on the forms.
 Photographs were taken of the stones.
 All this information is now being linked on a web-based map to make it readily accessible to anyone interested in the Fortingall graveyard.

-Note: August 2018 – the gravetone database and map remains incomplete with a few stones in the graveyard missed in the original survey and stones on the south wall of the church not yet included.
+August 2018 – the gravetone database and map is almost complete but a few stones in the graveyard that were missed in the original survey and stones on the south wall of the church are not yet included.